SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 Spartacus uses SAP Commerce Cloud for its back end, and makes use of the sample data from the B2C Accelerator Electronics storefront in particular.

-Release 1905 is recommended, but it will work with 1811 and 1808, with reduced functionality.
+Release 1905 (latest patch) is recommended.

 For more information, see [Installing SAP Commerce Cloud for use with Spartacus]({{ site.baseurl }}{% link _pages/install/installing-sap-commerce-cloud.md %}).
 If you are not using the latest version of SAP Commerce Cloud, see [Working with Older Versions of SAP Commerce Cloud](https://github.com/SAP/cloud-commerce-spartacus-storefront/tree/develop/docs/archived_installation_docs) for installation instructions appropriate to your version.